Alzheimer’s disease warning signs

 Symptoms of Alzheimer’s at the early-stage

-Someone with Alzheimer’s may find an inability or trouble with gaining an understanding of what someone else is saying.
+Someone with Alzheimer’s may find it difficult to gain an understanding of what someone else is saying.

-This can lead to difficultly properly understanding conversation.
-Problems with language can make it more difficult to cope at work.
-It can make communication more difficult, causing vocabulary to be harder to recall.
+This can lead to difficultly properly following a conversation.
+It can make communication and vocabulary recall harder, and these Problems with language can make it difficult to cope at work.

 Here are some tell-tale signs of Alzheimer’s-related language issues: